kgrid/kgrid-site/docs/tutorial/createko.md

 };
 ```

 By default, the `output.libraryTarget` is set as 'var'.
-For bundling the KO for Nashorn Script Engine, only 'var', 'assign' and 'this' are valid options.
+For bundling the KO for Graal V8 Script Engine, only 'var', 'assign' and 'this' are valid options.
 By default, the output file is set as 'main.js' in the folder defined in `path`.
 In the example template, it will be `/dist`.

 ::: danger WARNING
 Note library name in the output element _library: "score"_ must match the deployment description element _entry: score_ found on the [deployment specification page](/tutorial/deployment/deployment.html).
 :::

-For details on customization of the webpack config, please refer to [Webpack Documentation](https://webpack.js.org/configuration/)
+For details on customization of the webpack config, please refer to [Webpack Documentation](https://v4.webpack.js.org/concepts/configuration/)

 You need to change to the ko directory and run
 ```